Rollin on the River

 Yeah, tell me about it.

 Among the many stories, fabrications and delusions that Travasos shared with me, one of them was a legend that had been told in the Abbeville rumor mill for decades and Told insisted it was true.
 Back in the day Todd’s cousin, Peter Russo, was the fall guy who was sent to prison after a barge load full of diesel soaked cocaine was abandoned on the Vermilion River.
 According to Todd, his mafioso (Russo) cousins also stuffed millions of dollars in cash and diamonds inside a coffin and then dropped it off on the bank of the river in front of Todd’s place.
-Todd told me he buried the coffin for safe keeping but then a flood rose the water table and pushed the coffin back above the surface of the ground.
+Todd told me he buried the coffin for safe keeping but then a flood rose the water table and pushed the coffin back above the surface of the ground after the storm blew over a tree.
 Todd tells me that the “local law enforcement” provided protection while he moved millions of dollars in dirty cash and diamonds from the coffin to a safe that was encased in the foundation of a hurricane proof pool house.
 Todd tried to implicate his cousin Mark Piazza, the mayor of Abbeville, as the person who had a safe under his pool house.
 Then Todd also told me that the original coffin is still buried on his Farm on the river and he was expecting another coffin load of dirty cash and diamonds any day.
 Todd was looking forward to spending quality time in the casinos while he laundered his dirty money.

 While bragging about his retired Mafia relatives, Todd explained that when his Mommy became the sole survivor of the Russo family Farm, she changed the deed to Todd’s favor and that really pissed off his cousin Koochie.
 The original deed said the property would be split between 17 cousins but Mommy Russo Travasos had other plans and altered the land deed so that Todd, her only child, would receive HALF of the Russo family land and the other half could be split between the remaining 17 cousins, including Koochie.
 Then to prove that he was telling the truth, Todd sent me a copy of the Russo Family Farm land deed which listed the names of all 17 of his cousins.
 If you know me at all, you can guess what I did with that information.